HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 -3&12
 \end{bmatrix}
 $$

-A, square matrix $A$ is said to be symmetric if $A^T = A$
+A, square matrix $A$ is said to be **symmetric** if $A^T = A$

 ## Linear Algebra

 #### Vectors

-The foundation of linear algebra is the concept of a vector.
+The foundation of linear algebra is the concept of a **vector**.
 The definition of a vector can change whether you ask a physics student, a cs student or a math student.

-For a physics student, a vector is defined by direction and magnitude:
+For a physics student, a vector is defined by **direction** and **magnitude**:

 ![vectors](https://i.imgur.com/q0K0gBO.png)

-For a computer science student, a vector is just an ordered collection of numbers.
+For a computer science student, a vector is just an **ordered collection of numbers**.
 Their mathematical representation is a single-column matrix with $n$ rows.

 $$
 \vec{v}=\begin{bmatrix}
 1\\